Ever feel like you’re caught in a tug-of-war?

 - Fonts that don’t make me squint my eyes

-- Paragraphs that aren’t lumped together like a report
+- Paragraphs that aren’t lumped together like an academic report

 - Simple words that don’t require a dictionary